MirageNet/Mirage/doc/docs/analyzers/MIRAGE1303.md

 # MIRAGE1303: Mismatched Custom Serialization Methods

 ## The Problem
-A custom serializer signature does not match the expected pattern, or a custom reader is missing for a custom writer (or vice versa).
+A custom serialization writer or reader is missing its matching counterpart, or their signatures do not match.

-When writing custom serialization for a type, Mirage requires both extension methods to be defined with matching signatures.
-Both standard and length-based (where an integer count/length is passed as the last argument) signatures are supported:
+Mirage requires both extension methods to be defined with matching signatures.
+Mirage supports standard and length-based signatures:

 ### Standard Signatures
 - **Writer:** `public static void WriteMyType(this NetworkWriter writer, MyType value)`